-Filmed in December 2018 (and original released exclusively to our members), this video goes over the modem specs that most impact performance - Category, Frequency Bands, Carrier Aggregation & MIMO antennas.
-We then wrap it up with a real world head to head comparison of three modems to show the performance impacts.
+This video goes over the modem specs that most impact performance - Category, Frequency Bands, Carrier Aggregation & MIMO antennas.
+We then wrap it up with a real world head to head comparison of three modems (the Verizon 8800L, 7730L and MHS900L) to show the performance impacts.

 Cellular Features & Standards

 You'll want to check the following technical details:

 Most mobile hotspots are designed specifically for a primary carrier.
 They tend to be offered directly by the carrier for purchase and branded as such (example: The Inseego 8800L is branded and designed for Verizon, the Netgear Nighthawk for AT&T).

 T-Mobile and AT&T devices tend to have a lot of cross over support for each other's networks, but you'll have to shop for carrier unlocked devices to successfully SIM swap - or convince your carrier to unlock the device.
 Other carrier specific devices don't tend to have enough cross over support to be worth the while.

 Additionally, there are many non-carrier devices on the market that can successfully work on multiple carriers - these tend to be classified as cellular embedded routers which are different animals from mobile hotspots.